-During their time on campus, the Class of 2022 will join the Loyola community in exploring what it means to be an Ignatian Citizen.
+During their time on campus, the Class of 2023 will join the Loyola community in exploring what it means to be an Ignatian Citizen.
 The Loyola University Strategic Plan, 2017-2022 describes Ignatian citizens as people who "think of themselves as part of something larger, as responsible for the betterment of our shared world; as men and women who think and act for the rights of others, especially the disadvantaged and the oppressed.”
-As citizens living and learning in Baltimore in 2018, we must understand our collective history and the underlying systems that fuel injustice.
-To that end, we have selected James Baldwin’s The Fire Next Time as the 2018 Loyola Common Text.
+As Ignatian Citizens of the United States, we must recognize that we are a nation divided by class, and that life is profoundly difficult for those born into poverty.
+The ability to develop empathy and understanding of our neighbors becomes even more challenging when poverty is overlaid with differences in race, gender, and the divide between urban and rural communities.
+To better understand the injustices and complexity of poverty, we have selected Sarah Smarsh’s Heartland: A Memoir of Working Hard and Being Broke in the Richest Country on Earth as the 2019 Loyola Common Text.

-The Fire Next Time promises an introduction to the depth of thought, imagination, and challenge you can expect from your time at Loyola.
-We look forward to reading along with you and entering into a conversation that enlightens and enriches your experience.
+Heartland promises an introduction to the depth of thought, imagination, and challenge you can expect from your time at Loyola.
+We look forward to reading along with you and entering into a conversation that enlightens and enriches your college experience.

-Members of the Class of 2022 will receive a copy of The Fire Next Time during summer orientation and it will be integrated into class discussions and programming throughout their first year on the Evergreen campus.
+Members of the Class of 2023 will receive a copy of Heartland during summer orientation and it will be integrated into class discussions and programming throughout their first year on the Evergreen campus.